 Critics, including U.S. News, praise the Subaru BRZ for its exceptional handling.
 Its sporty suspension allows it to make hairpin turns with plenty of confidence, and the brakes kick in quickly.
 Performance springs and a short-throw shifter can also be added, both of which still keep this car under the $30,000 mark.

-Unlike many other Subarus, the BRZ is available only with front-wheel drive.
+Unlike many other Subarus, the BRZ is available only with rear-wheel drive.
 In terms of acceleration, Car and Driver clocked a 0-to-60 mph split of 6.2 seconds.

 What’s included in a base Subaru BRZ?